CESNET/secant/README.md

 ######Configuration
 Secant has two main configuration files:
 - `secant.conf`:for configuring general settings.
-The default location is `/etc/secant/secant.conf', an alterative location can be specified using the `SECANT_CONFIG' environment variable.
+The default configuration is expected  in `/etc/secant/secant.conf', an alterative location can be specified using the `SECANT_CONFIG_DIR' environment variable.
 ```
 # The current stable version of Lynis which you want to download.
 lynis_version=2.1.1